rsps/cmake-scripts/docs/+current/modules/logging/index.md

 warning("Unable to find config.json")
 ```

-The above shown example will print a message in the console, that is similar to the following:
+The above shown example will print a message similar to this:

 ```txt
 CMake Warning at cmake/rsp/output.cmake:144 (message):